Skip to main content

 Interview Methodology

-In the initial survey plan, respondents from each of the four Original Cohorts were to be interviewed yearly over a five-year period.
-Due to cost considerations, it was decided after the second survey of the Older Men to survey the two older groups (Older Men and Mature Women) biennially rather than annually.
-Due to their greater mobility, the younger groups were to continue to be interviewed annually.
-Because of the usefulness of these data and the relatively small sample attrition, a decision was made at the end of the first five-year period to continue the interviews for another five years.
-At this point, the interviewing pattern changed from a yearly personal interview to a 2-2-1 schedule; each respondent was contacted by phone approximately every two years, then again in person one year after the second phone interview.
+A decision was made at the end of the first five-year period to continue the interviews for another five years because of the usefulness of these data and the relatively small sample attrition.
+At this point, the interviewing pattern changed to a 2-2-1 schedule; each respondent was contacted by phone approximately every two years, then again in person one year after the second phone interview.
 The 2-2-1 schedule was continued through 1981 for the Young Men and 1983 for the Older Men, when interviewing of both cohorts ceased.
 The Older Men or their proxies were then personally reinterviewed in 1990.
-Table 1 depicts the years in which each cohort was surveyed, the type of interview used, the fielding period, and the number and percent of respondents with completed interviews.

-Living Respondents
+Retention Rate, Living Respondents Only

 1966 Personal May - July 5020 100.0 100.0